taoky/gitkeeper/README.md

 ### Debian install

+As `gitkeeper` conflicts with `mrb`, the package is renamed to `git-keeper` in Debian.
+It installs `git-keeper` instead of `gitkeeper` in `/usr/bin/`, while the config file is still `/etc/gitkeeper.conf` and `~/.gitkeeper.conf` to keep compatibility.

 (TODO)

-Note that you need to remove `/usr/local/bin/gitkeeper` if you have installed it manually before.
+Note that it's recommended to remove `/usr/local/bin/gitkeeper` if you have installed it manually before.

 ### Simple file install